neldivad/neldivad.github.io/blog/2025/09-14-no-one-cares/index.md

 I wasn't considered an "interesting" person by many internet standards for a long time, including now.

-After I went viral on the internet, the most occuring question I get from strangers since then is "How do I go viral", and "How important publicity, engagement, and attention is to growth?"
+After I went viral on the internet, the most occuring question I get from strangers since then is "How do I go viral", and "How do I get more attention (for sales, marketing, growth)"

 <!--truncate-->

 I have long held the belief that virality isn't required, good, or even useful to be a successful creator, but it is not an opinion I had rights to share because people would just take it as a "sour grape fallacy".

-With my achievements and exposure to this experience, I can finally share what most other people who had already gotten to this place what they have always been saying.
+With my achievements and exposure to this experience, I can finally share what most other people who had already gotten to this place about what they have always been saying.

 ---
 ## No one cares